archivesspace/tech-docs/ASTRO/src/content/docs/about/authoring.md

 Wrap inline code with a single backtick (`` ` ``).

 Wrap code blocks with triple backticks (` ``` `), also known as a "code fence", placed just above and below the code.
-Append the name of the code's language or its file extension letters to the first set of backticks for syntax highlighting.
+Append the name of the code's language or its file extension to the first set of backticks for syntax highlighting.

 ````md
 <!-- example.md -->